 - 2 cloves garlic, minced

-- 1 small jalapeno, diced or a pinch of ground cayenne pepper
+- 1 small jalapeño, diced, or ⅛ teaspoon ground cayenne pepper

 - 1 teaspoon black mustard seeds

 - ½ teaspoon ground cinnamon

 - 1 15-ounce can diced tomatoes and their juices